 Kiwanians Cal Swanson and Schutte now join the ranks of those with a plaque on the Mount Soledad National Veterans Memorial.
 A Kiwanis meeting and plaque unveiling took place April 13 at the Memorial, located at 6905 La Jolla Scenic Drive South, at which a plaque was placed for Schutte and one for the Swansons as a couple.

 The Mount Soledad National Veterans Memorial honors those who served, living and deceased.
-All United States veterans, including officers and enlisted personnel who’ve honorably served in the U.S. Army, Navy, Marine Corps, Coast Guard, Air Force and World War II Merchant Marines, are eligible for inclusion on the Veterans Walls.
-The plaques come in three sizes for a donation of $950 to $1,800.
+All United States veterans, including officers and enlisted personnel who’ve honorably served in the U.S. Army, Navy, Marine Corps, Coast Guard, Air Force and

 The Kiwanis Club of La Jolla, largely organized by Bonner, raised the money to fund the two plaques.

 Schutte’s war record includes the rank of Corporal in the U.S. Army having served during World War II.
 He was taken as a prisoner of war during the Belgian Battle of the Bulge in December 1944 and released in April 1945.

 “Upon returning home, Don took advantage of the GI bill and attended dental school at the College of Physicians and Surgeons San Francisco,” Bonner read at the ceremony.
 “He opened and ran a successful dental practice until his retirement.
 Don and his wife Louise, were married over 50 years (before her passing).
 They raised two children, David and Lynn, three grandsons, two great-granddaughters, and two more great-grandchildren due in August.”

 Following the reading of his biography, Schutte was presented with a copy of his plaque.
 As an added honor, a flag was flown over Mt.
 Soledad earlier that day in his honor, and he was given the flag.